 We Must Have the Courage & Conviction to Challenge White Supremacy & Call It for What It Is

 Now, of course media has already begun rolling out the common tropes used to humanize and nuance white terrorists after such attacks.
 In spite, of Brenton Tarrant’s own explicit admission and documented online paper trail to being an unrepentant white supremacist; everything from bullying in early childhood, mental illness and even violent video games have already been pushed to excuse or explain his actions.
 Excuses normally reserved for white perpetrators in the U.S. seem to have traveled overseas and have already began to crop up.
-We have resist these efforts to on the behalf of certain figures and media outlets to humanize terrorists like Brenton Tarrant, that de-textualize their violence from the white supremacist philosophies and right-wing networks which underpin and inform every single aspect of their violent actions.
+We have to resist these efforts on the behalf of certain figures and media outlets to humanize terrorists like Brenton Tarrant, that de-textualize their violence from the white supremacist philosophies and right-wing networks which underpin and inform every single aspect of their violent actions.
 We have to be able to call out and confront what is staring right at us.
-Brenton Tarrant, by all definitions of the term was a bigoted, Islamophobe and ardent, virulent, hate filled, white supremacist.
-And the evidence overwhelmingly points to the conclusion that his radicalization was aided and even acerbated through online means, interacting and communicating with an organized network of other white supremacists and nationalist through websites, chatrooms and social media.
+Brenton Tarrant, by all definitions of the term, was a bigoted, Islamophobe and ardent, virulent, hate filled, white supremacist.
+And the evidence overwhelmingly points to the conclusion that his radicalization was aided and even acerbated through online means, interacting and communicating with an organized network of other white supremacists and nationalists through websites, chatrooms, and social media.
 Brenton Tarrant is not some innocent, misguided and misunderstood victim; he’s a vile, white supremacist and unrepentant terrorist.
 Who deliberately and violently took the lives of fifty-one people with the expressed purpose of perpetuating white supremacist ideology.
 He calculated and intentionally carried out this heinous, vile act of terrorism.
 Live-streaming the entire attack with the sole purpose of emboldening and radicalizing others like himself.
 This was an act of terrorism, all of the incidents listed and detailed here in this analysis are acts of terrorism as well.
-We have responsibility to call it for what it is.
-We have a responsibility to understand how white supremacy and online radicalization works, because it is impacting not only our entire society but, now causing harm in others as well.
+We have the responsibility to call it for what it is.
+We have a responsibility to understand how white supremacy and online radicalization works because it is impacting not only our entire society but, now causing harm in others as well.
 We have the responsibility to call out he news media across the globe in its complicity in the reprehensible double standard of humanizing white supremacists as misunderstood white boys and men gone awry; while demonizing Muslim and non-white perpetrators as monsters and terrorists.
 We have the responsibility to demand that the U.S. and its leaders to address and confront right-wing, white supremacist terrorism head on in the same honest, meaningful way that it does to other forms of violent terrorism.
-We also have the responsibility to confront the immense amount of sympathy white supremacists and right-wing extremists enjoy from political figures; especially here in the U.S. We are tasked with the responsibility of opposing mainstream political figures that are willing to amplify and defend the messages espoused by white supremacists and right-wing extremists.
+We also have the responsibility to confront the immense amount of sympathy white supremacists and right-wing extremists enjoy from political figures; especially here in the U.S., We are tasked with the responsibility of opposing mainstream political figures that are willing to amplify and defend the messages espoused by white supremacists and right-wing extremists.
 And lastly, we have a responsibility to resist and oppose Donald Trump; who as of this moment is the biggest mouthpiece and public face of white supremacy in the entire world.
-It’s no secret that Donald Trump is easily by far the most open and brazenly bigoted person we have ever had occupy the presidency in modern memory.
-Since first launching his presidential bid; bigotry, xenophobia and racism has been and continues to be the life blood of his support base.
+It’s no secret that Donald Trump is easily by far the most open and brazenly bigoted person we have ever had to occupy the presidency in modern memory.
+Since first launching his presidential bid; bigotry, xenophobia, and racism have been and continues to be the lifeblood of his support base.
 We have a responsibility to reign in Trump’s thinly veiled support for white supremacists as well as his racists rhetoric and policies which embolden and enable them.

-For the past eighteen years the U.S. has waged an astronomically costly ‘war on terror’.
+For the past eighteen years, the U.S. has waged an astronomically costly ‘war on terror’.
 Spending billions upon billions of dollars on drones, aircraft, missiles, tanks, bullets in wars fought overseas; and highly invasive state of the art mass-surveillance technology implemented domestically, which was implemented with the supposed intention of monitoring and rooting out would be terrorist.
 Now that our society is finally coming to terms with the fact that white men are in fact the single most dangerous threat to our nation’s safety we’re supposed to believe there is absolutely nothing that can be done?
 That this is just the ‘price we pay’ for living in a ‘free society’?
 That is bullshit.
-There is absolutely no reason why these same standards and measures we have applied to track, monitor and combat Islamic terrorism both domestically and abroad for close to decades now; cannot be applied to white supremacists and right-wing domestic terrorists who as of now are continually handled with velvet gloves and given every out, excuse and benefit of the doubt from ever level of our government.
+There is absolutely no reason why these same standards and measures we have applied to track, monitor and combat Islamic terrorism both domestically and abroad for close to decades now; cannot be applied to white supremacists and right-wing domestic terrorists who as of now are continually handled with velvet gloves and given every out, excuse and benefit of the doubt from every level of our government.
 Right-wing and white supremacist terrorism is running rampant, virtually unchecked and completely out of control in this country because the U.S. refuses to hold its white citizens (specifically Christian, white men) to the same standards and scrutiny that it brutally and meticulously applies other demographics in this nation.
 We have a responsibility the ensure that this blatant, ugly double standard comes an end, so that we can end white supremacy in this country and across the world once and for all.